-Whilst the COVID pandemic is still ongoing, revenues improved 5% compared to prior year.
-Orders were down compared to 2020 at \$775m, with the main reasons being there were no new LTSAs and fewer O&M renewals in the year.
-Excluding O&M orders, 2021 were down 3.7%.
-Operating profits (excluding restructure charges) were up 41% on improved contribution margins and overhead reductions.
-Cash flow is also up and marked the best year in the history of the Group.
+Whilst the COVID pandemic subsided, the group was affected by rising inflation costs and revenues remained flat compared to prior year.
+Orders were up by 43% compared to 2021 at \$1.116bn, with new LTSAs and more O&M renewals in the year.
+Excluding O&M orders, 2022 orders were up 5.5%.
+Operating profits were down 51% on reduced contribution margins due to the mix of revenue offset by overhead reductions.
+Cash flow is also down and was impacted by replenishing of inventory reserves.